 This past weekend, Cinema Year Zero provided programme notes for a double bill screening of two cowboy vs vampire films.
 Presented at The Cinema Museum by programmers Kit Ramsay and Jack Higgins, Wanted: Undead or Alive paired Billy the Kid Vs Dracula (1966) with Billy the Kid and the Green Baize Vampire (1986), the latter playing on a pristine 35mm print.

 Below, you can read Ben Flanagan’s piece on Billy the Kid Vs Dracula.
-Check back later this week for part two.
+Check out Blaise Radley on Billy the Kid and the Green Baize Vampire here.

 Billy the Kid vs Dracula (1966, William Beaudine)